Violas, virginals and virtuosi

 Upstairs, the strings gallery has precious violins, violas and cellos by world-famous makers, as well as a Renaissance lute, Baroque guitar, double bass, tiny piccolo violin and rare archive material about musicians and makers.
 The first violin (so to speak) is the Stradivari Viotti ex-Bruce, which was made in 1709 and was once played by Marie Antoinette.
 Its most celebrated owner was Giovanni Battista Viotti.
 According to the Art Fund – which helped the academy acquire the instrument – it is considered to be one of the four greatest Stradivari violins in existence.

 On the second floor, the piano gallery has an array of instruments from the early 17th century to the 19th century – illustrating the evolution of the pianoforte – and there are harpsichords too.
-On request, gallery assistants (who are usually academy students) may be able to demonstrate one of the pianos for you.*
+On request, gallery assistants (who are usually academy students) may be able to demonstrate an instrument for you, and one of the pianos can be played by members of the public.